virgesmith/neworder/docs/api.md

 ```

-Constructs an arbitrary one step timeline, where the start and end times are undefined and there is a single step and a single checkpoint
+Constructs an arbitrary one step timeline, where the start and end times are undefined and there is a single step of size zero.
+Useful for continuous-time models

 ### ![instance method](https://img.shields.io/badge/-instance method-orange) `at_end`